unoti/rico-lisp/README.md

 # rico-lisp
-A simple lisp interpreter in Python
+A simple lisp interpreter in Python.